michaelkourlas/node-xmlcreate/README.md

 ## Tests ##

 xmlcreate includes a set of tests to verify core functionality.
-You can run the tests using gulp:
+You can run the tests using npm:

 ```
-gulp test
+npm run-script test
 ```

-The `test` target builds the production variant of xmlcreate before running the tests.
-The `test-prod` target does the same thing, while the `test-dev` target builds the development variant first instead.
+The `test` script builds the production variant of xmlcreate before running the tests.
+The `test-prod` script does the same thing, while the `test-dev` script builds the development variant first instead.

 ## License ##